 There are no shurtcuts or magic supplements for weight loss.
 Nearly all supplements, in fact, are a complete waste of money.
 But there are a few things you can supplement with that have been proven to make a marginal difference, when combined with a proper diet.

-Note that I’ve listed them in order of how beneficial they are, overall, to fat burn — starting with the best…
+Note that I’ve listed them in order of how beneficial they are to fat burn.

-The benefits of fish-oil specifically for weight loss have been scientifically proven again and again and again, and the list of good things it has been PROVEN to do for your body are a mile long.
+The benefits of fish-oil specifically for weight loss have been scientifically proven again and again and again.
+The list of good things it has been PROVEN to do for your body are a mile long.
 Net result?
-Take fish-oil and you could lose as much a 1-2lbs of body-fat MORE, per month, than you would otherwise.
-(That may not sound like much, but that’s 10 to 20lbs over the course of a year!!)
+Take fish-oil and you could lose as much a 1-2 lbs of body-fat MORE per month than you would otherwise.
+That may not sound like much, but that’s 10 to 20 lbs over the course of a year!

-Buy one with DHA & EPA fatty acids that has a thicker gelatin shell (so it digests more slowly, and doesn’t give you the fish burps).
+Buy an Omega-3 supplement with DHA & EPA fatty acids that has a thicker gelatin shell (it digests more slowly and doesn’t give you the fish burps).
 If you’re not sur what to buy, I like this one (Amazon).

 Creatine will help keep your metabolism boosted while you drop weight.
 It does this by preserving muscle mass.
 (Again, this has been proven again, and again, and again).
 Normally, weight loss will slow your metabolism over time (there’s nothing you can do to completely prevent that), but supplementing with creatine helps minimize the problem.

-It has absolutely no negative side-effects (and no, ladies, it won’t make you “bulky”, — and if you buy the good stuff, it won’t make you retain water, either).
-It will, however, increase your overall workout performance by anywhere from 5 to 10%!
+It has absolutely no negative side-effects (and no, ladies, it won’t make you “bulky.”
+If you buy the good stuff, it won’t make you retain water, either).
+It will, however, increase your overall workout performance by anywhere from 5 to 10 percent!

 3) Apple Cider Vinegar

-Yup.. you read that right.
-Several recent studies have proven that Apple Cider Vinegar can have a small impact on your body’s ability to burn fat, when combined with proper diet and exercise.
-(It’s basically useless if you aren’t already eating properly, however).
+Yup… you read that right.
+Several recent studies have proven that Apple Cider Vinegar can have a small impact on your body’s ability to burn fat when combined with proper diet and exercise.
+However, it’s basically useless if you aren’t already eating properly.

-The net benefit as it relates to far burn is definitely no more than a half-pound of overall extra fat loss per month.
-So it’s no miracle supplement.
+The net benefit as it relates to fat burn is definitely no more than a half-pound of overall extra fat-loss per month.
+So, it’s no miracle supplement.
 But again, spread over 12 months, is still 6 extra pounds per year!

-The more important benefits to ACV are that it helps stabilize blood sugar (which prevents carb cravings, and may make you feel more full), and it aids in helping with constipation and digestion (you’ll likely digest your food more slowly, which can help with hunger).
-It’s also inexpensive and has no real downside (other than the nasty taste), so it’s one of those “why not?” things.
+The more important benefits to ACV are that it helps stabilize blood sugar (which prevents carb cravings and may make you feel more full).
+It also aids in helping with constipation and digestion (you’ll likely digest your food more slowly, which can help with hunger).
+This one is inexpensive and has no real downside (other than the nasty taste), so it’s one of those “why not?” things.

 - Any unpasteurized, unfiltered brand is fine.